codewitch-honey-crisis/alarm_panel/README.md

 The HTTP responses in the ESP-IDF code were generated using [Vite](https://vite.dev/) and [ClASP](https://github.com/codewitch-honey-crisis/clasp)

+## Local Web Server and GUI

+For quicker testing, there is a win32 C++ project under `./host_win32` which will display the generated web content locally, as well as run the main application logic and user interface.

 ## Project Structure

 The default platform io folders house shared code under `./include`, as well as the Arduino code for the slaves under `./src`